nkumar248/digital_reverb/README.md

 [WORK IN PROGRESS]

 # Digital Reverb on MCU
 Schroeder Reverb variation implemented on a microcontroller (Daisy Seed).
-The project included soldering various components on a PCB board as well as the software implementation of the reverb.
+The project included soldering various components on a PCB as well as the software implementation of the reverb.

 ## Hardware
 <p align="center">